 I explore the personal landscape of emotion and memory.
-Recording world events for posterity.
-Displacement, separation, climate change and global warming are a constant theme in my most recent body of work.
-The latest large scale tapestry titled, Torn apart was created in 2019 for the third Interconnections exhibition, which I curated in 2016, 2018 and 2020.
-It explores the human experience of intersectionality, inequality and social injustice, through family separation.
-During the first Covid pandemic lockdown I created a series of works documenting the current and ongoing phases of recovery, and reopening of the economy.
+Often, this culminates in recording world events for posterity.
+Displacement, separation, climate change, and global warming are constant themes in my most recent body of work.
+The latest large-scale tapestry titled, Torn apart was created in 2019 for the third Interconnections exhibition, which I curated in 2016, 2018, and 2020.
+It explores the human experience of intersectionality, inequality, and social injustice, through family separation.
+During the first Covid pandemic lockdown I created a series of works documenting the current and ongoing phases of recovery and reopening of the economy.
 This theme will continue as the narrative evolves.

-For me tapestry is about the narrative making a political statement.
+For me, tapestry weaving is about the narrative making a political statement.
 The emotional connection with the work is more important than having every pass over and under exact.
 I think I have developed my own way of working that suits me.
-The basics are the same, but some of the style is different.
+The basics are the same, but some of the styles are different.
 I am not obsessed with straight edges or flat surfaces.

 I am often outraged by something I see on the news or read in the print media.
 Usually, it upsets me.
 It may be about children being separated from their families, or people displaced due to war, climate refugees, or the economy.
 These images and thoughts swirl about in my mind for days or weeks until I need to get something down on paper and then I begin by drawing.
 After that, I then might do some rough color studies.
 I am impatient and want to get started, so I often put on a warp without sampling, or even figuring out my color palette.
 It just seems to come to me as I progress.
 My latest body of work created during the first lockdown in March 2020 was a response to the global pandemic.
 I tried to tell a story of what was happening around me in Ireland and throughout the world, based on the Navajo ideas and symbols of good health, safe travel, and long life.